hotschedules/slate/source/includes/publishingapps.md

 - **"categories": [] _optional_**

 	A list of comma separated categories your application would fit into.
+The categories array allows you to give the HotSchedules Store taxonomical information about how your app relates to other applications.

-	Example:"Aloha", "POS", "Agent Applications"
+Examples include financial, inventory, management

 - **"publisher": "your company" _required_**